SERVICE-DECLARATION-PROTOCOL

 3. After a service-specific service-providing time, the node confirms its activity.

-4. The node MUST confirm its activity with a service-specific minimum frequency; otherwise, its declaration is inactive.
+4. The node must confirm its activity with a service-specific minimum frequency; otherwise, its declaration is inactive.

 Service Types

-• BN: Blend Network service.
+• BN: for Blend Network service.

 class ServiceType(Enum):

-BN = "BN" # Blend Network
+BN="BN" # Blend Network

 Minimum Stake